-Called 'The Godfather of all islands' by Condé Nast Traveller, The Brando private island resort has been showered with awards and accolades since its opening just last year.
-Winning a world-class reputation for its combination of ultra-luxe exclusivity and outstanding ecological credentials, this paradise of the Pacific Islands has fast become a favourite with the most discerning of travellers.
+Called 'The Godfather of all islands' by Condé Nast Traveller, The Brando has been showered with awards and accolades since its opening in 2014.
+Now featuring in BBC Two documentary Amazing Hotels: Life Beyond The Lobby, viewers can journey inside this private island resort, which has won a world-class reputation for its combination of ultra-luxe exclusivity and outstanding ecological credentials.

 The glorious atoll of Tetiaroa - 30 miles off the north coast of Tahiti - has long attracted an illustrious crowd to its shores; first the Tahitian royal family, and then Marlon Brando himself.
 The Hollywood star made this island his personal retreat for many years, treading lightly on its unspoilt sands.
 Over the years he welcomed many ecologists and marine biologists to the shores, showing a keen environmental awareness before such things were commonplace.